-Law 14/2017, on prevention and fight against the money or securities laundering and the terrorism financing, dated 22 June 2017 ("AML Law").
-The law establishes procedures to identify customers, adequate procedures and controls to detect suspicious operations arising from organised crime, the training of personnel in specific money-laundering prevention programmes, and an external auditor to review the level of anti-money laundering compliance.
-This law implements the Fourth Money Laundering Directive provisions and the recommendations provided by the Financial Action Task Force ("FATF") to adapt the Andorran legal framework to the latest international standards in these areas.
-The regulation for development of AML Law ("AML Regulation") was also passed and entered into force on 6 June 2019.
-Furthermore, Andorra has projected partially in a draft bill the Fifth Money Laundering Directive provisions.
+Law 14/2017 on prevention and fight against the money or securities laundering and the terrorism financing, dated 22 June 2017 ("AML Law").
+This law establishes procedures to identify customers, adequate procedures and controls to detect suspicious operations arising from organised crime, the training of personnel in specific money-laundering prevention programmes, and an external auditor to review the level of anti-money laundering compliance.
+This law implements the Fourth Money Laundering Directive provisions and the recommendations provided by the FATF to adapt the Andorran legal framework to the latest international standards in these areas.
+The regulation for development of the AML Law ("AML Regulation") was also passed and entered into force on 6 June 2019.
+Furthermore, Andorra has partially projected the AML 5 provisions in a draft bill.

-Law 20/2014, regulating electronic contracting and operators which develop their economic activity in a digital space, dated 16 October 2014 ("Law 20/2014").
-The law establishes: the obligations of operators, the regime of liability of operators and, in particular, providers of brokerage of such services; the regime of electronic commercial communications; and includes provisions regarding extrajudicial conflict-resolution and the use of instruments of self-regulation, codes of conduct and guarantees.
-The aim of the law is to establish a basic legal framework for the development of economic activities in the digital space and electronic contracting, particularly, electronic commercial communications, the process of formation and perfection of the contracts, and the conditions for its enforcement.
+Law 20/2014, regulating electronic contracting and operators which develop their economic activity in a digital space, dated 16 October 2014.
+This law establishes: the obligations of operators, the regime of liability of operators and, in particular, providers of brokerage of such services; the regime of electronic commercial communications; and includes provisions regarding extrajudicial conflict resolution and the use of instruments of self-regulation, codes of conduct and guarantees.
+The aim of this law is to establish a basic legal framework for the development of economic activities in the digital space and electronic contracting, particularly electronic commercial communications, the process of formation and perfection of the contracts, and the conditions for its enforcement.

-Law 13/2013, which regulates effective competition and consumer protection, dated 13 June 2013 ("Law 13/2013").
-The law aims to improve conditions for consumer protection and market efficiency, with the ultimate goal of having a system that provides an adequate legal instrument to protect consumers.
+Law 13/2013, which regulates effective competition and consumer protection, dated 13 June 2013.
+This law aims to improve conditions for consumer protection and market efficiency, with the ultimate goal of having a system that provides an adequate legal instrument to protect consumers.
 The provisions regulate antitrust, unfair competition and consumer protection.
 In the area of antitrust, the objective is to get companies operating independently in the market.
-Regarding unfair competition, the law seeks to limit unfair and dishonest practices in industrial and commercial fields.
-In the area of consumer protection, the law intends to modernise the existing regulations in the Principality of Andorra that will guarantee efficient access to goods and services for citizens.
+Regarding unfair competition, this law seeks to limit unfair and dishonest practices in industrial and commercial fields.
+In the area of consumer protection, this law intends to modernise the existing regulations in Andorra that will guarantee efficient access to goods and services for citizens.

-Decree regulating the cessation of payments and insolvency, dated 4 October 1969 ("Insolvency Law"), which is the insolvency provision of Andorra.
-The Decree regulates the premises for the declaration of insolvency, through an arrangement with creditors or the liquidation of the company.
+Decree regulating the cessation of payments and insolvency, dated 4 October 1969, which is the insolvency provision of Andorra.
+This Decree regulates the premises for the declaration of insolvency, through an arrangement with creditors or the liquidation of the company.

-Law 9/2005 which regulates the Andorran Criminal Code, dated 21 February 2005, includes the violation of professional secrecy as a criminal offence, and it is punished with an imprisonment of three months to three years.
+Law 9/2005, which regulates the Andorran Criminal Code, dated 21 February 2005, includes the violation of professional secrecy as a criminal offence and is punished with imprisonment of between three months and three years.

-Law 15/2003 on the protection of personal data, dated 18 December 2003 ("Law 15/2003"), which is intended to guarantee and protect the fundamental rights of natural persons and, in particular, their personal and familiar privacy with regard to the processing of data.
-The law establishes not only general principles applicable to all processing of personal data but also specific requirements governing the collection and processing of data carried out by both persons and private entities as well as the Andorran Public Administration.
-Please note that Regulation (EU) No 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR") could impact on the transfer of personal data carried out from Andorra due to its extraterritorial scope of application.
+Law 15/2003 on the protection of personal data, dated 18 December 2003, which is intended to guarantee and protect the fundamental rights of natural persons and, in particular, their personal and familiar privacy with regard to the processing of data.
+This law establishes not only general principles applicable to all processing of personal data but also specific requirements governing the collection and processing of data carried out by both persons and private entities as well as the Andorran Public Administration.
+Please note that Regulation (EU) No 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR") could impact on transfer of personal data carried out from Andorra due to its extraterritorial scope of application.